 Judgement is required in preparing these consolidated financial statements to determine whether the Group will recover the value of the land and buildings through use or through sale, or partially through use and sale.
 During the current year, management of the property-owning subsidiaries entered into contracts with other group subsidiaries for a period of twenty years for the management and operation of the assets.
 This is part of a restructuring exercise in line with the updated strategy of the Group.
 As a result, the Group has reassessed the expected manner of recover of these property, plant and equipment.
 In making this assessment, management made an estimation of the amount relating to non-depreciable assets, being land carried at fair value, where the deferred tax on revaluation assumes recovery through sale.
 For the depreciable portion, an estimation of the period over which management expects to recover the property, plant and equipment through use was made at twenty years, being the duration of the contract.
 The remaining balance beyond the period of use was assumed to be recovered through sale.
-Prior to the reorganisation, management made an assumption that it expected to recover the property, plant and equipment through sale - in the absence of long-term contracts and in line with the Group's strategy at that time.
-Had management estimated recovering part of the depreciable portion of the property, plant and equipment through use, the deferred tax recognized would not have been materially different than the amount actually recognized.
+Prior to the reorganisation, management made an assumption that it expected to recover the property, plant and equipment through use, the deferred tax recognized would not have been materially different than the amount actually recognized.